- Lead is a naturally occurring metal that has been used in many products.

 - Wash toys, countertops and windowsills and wet mop floors weekly with an all-purpose detergent.

-- Don’t use imported foods that come in cans with wide seams.
+- Don’t consume imported foods that come in cans with wide seams.

 - Avoid giving children imported candy or snacks containing chili or tamarind.